arttoolkit/arttoolkit.github.io/_wadcoms/ShellcodeRunner-VBA.md

 command: |
-    Shellcode for VBA in Office products
+    VBA ShellcodeRunner macro to use in Office products

 code: |
     Private Declare PtrSafe Function VirtualAlloc Lib "kernel32" (ByVal lpAddress As LongPtr, ByVal dwSize As Long, ByVal flAllocationType As Long, ByVal flProtect As Long) As LongPtr